-Grade Strand Standard Code Benchmark 9 United States History 21.
+Grade Strand Standard Code Benchmark 9 4.
+History 21.
 Causation and Argumentation: Integrate evidence from multiple historical sources and interpretations into a reasoned argument and/or compelling narrative about the past.
-9.4.21.10 US4Era 4: Imperial Expansion & Native Dispossession Critique the central argument in secondary historical sources about the Industrial Revolution and its relationship to new technologies, accelerated expansion, capitalist growth, slavery and/or colonialism.
-9 United States History 21.
+9.4.21.11 U.S. History Era 4: Imperial Expansion and Native Dispossession.
+Critique the central argument in secondary historical sources about the Industrial Revolution and its relationship to new technologies, accelerated expansion, capitalist growth, slavery and/or colonialism.
+9 4.
+History 21.
 Causation and Argumentation: Integrate evidence from multiple historical sources and interpretations into a reasoned argument and/or compelling narrative about the past.
-9.4.21.11 US5Era 5: Slavery, Civil War & Reconstruction Analyze multiple and complex causes and effects of the U.S. Civil War, including its impact on African Americans and Native Americans.
-9 United States History 21.
+9.4.21.12 U.S. History Era 5: Slavery, Civil War and Reconstruction.
+Analyze multiple and complex causes and effects of the U.S. Civil War and the impact on African Americans and Indigenous people.
+9 4.
+History 21.
 Causation and Argumentation: Integrate evidence from multiple historical sources and interpretations into a reasoned argument and/or compelling narrative about the past.
-9.4.21.12 US6Era 6: Migration, Imperialism, and Inequality Describe and analyze the effectiveness of political and cultural responses to the problems of industrialism, monopoly capitalism, urbanization and political corruption.
-9 United States History 21.
+9.4.21.13 U.S. History Era 6: Migration, Imperialism and Inequality.
+Describe and analyze the effectiveness of political and cultural responses to the problems of industrialism, monopoly capitalism, urbanization and political corruption.
+9 4.
+History 21.
 Causation and Argumentation: Integrate evidence from multiple historical sources and interpretations into a reasoned argument and/or compelling narrative about the past.
-9.4.21.13 US7Era 7: US and the World Construct an argument about the impact of the technological changes on American society and popular culture in the post-World War II era.
-9 United States History 21.
+9.4.21.14 U.S. History Era 7: U.S. and the World.
+Construct an argument about the impact of the technological changes on American society and popular culture in the post-World War II era.

+Grade Strand Standard Code Benchmark 9 4.
+History 21.
 Causation and Argumentation: Integrate evidence from multiple historical sources and interpretations into a reasoned argument and/or compelling narrative about the past.
-9.4.21.14 US8Era 8: Civil Rights Struggles Explain the difference between an immigrant and a refugee; describe various immigrant, migrant and refugee groups, including Hmong, Somali and Latinos who have come to the United States; and examine different responses to immigration and the growing diversity of the United States.
-9 World History 21.
-Causation and Argumentation: Integrate evidence from multiple historical sources and interpretations into a reasoned argument and/or compelling narrative about the past.
-9.4.21.1 WH1 Era 1: Early Human History (250,000 BCE- 2,000 BCE) Explain the interrelationship between the emergence of domestication and agriculture; the development of complex societies; and environment and climate.
+9.4.21.15 U.S. History Era 8: Civil Rights Struggles.
+Explain the difference between an immigrant and a refugee.
+Describe various immigrant, migrant and refugee groups, focusing on Hmong, Somali, Indian, Ethiopian and Latinx people who have come to the United States.
+Examine different responses to immigration and the growing diversity of the United States.
+9 4.
+History 22.
+Connecting Past and Present: Use historical methods and sources to identify and analyze the roots of a contemporary issue.
+Design a plan to address it.
+9.4.22.1 World History Era 2: Cities, Societies and Empires (2,500 BCE- 800 CE).
+Consider what it means to have a "successful" society and examine how some societies have adapted to social, environmental and/or political changes.
+Evaluate whether these adaptations can be applied to human society today.
+9 4.
+History 22.
+Connecting Past and Present: Use historical methods and sources to identify and analyze the roots of a contemporary issue.
+Design a plan to address it.
+9.4.22.2 World History Era 3: Interregional Networks and Exchange (700-1500).
+Identify the influence of Islamic centers of learning on the European Renaissance, the scientific revolution and society today.